esdurmus/Wikilingua/README.md

-# Wikilingua: A Multilingual Abstractive Dataset #
+# WikiLingua: A Multilingual Abstractive Dataset #

 This repo contains dataset introduced in the following paper: